Baseline Surface Radiation Network (BSRN)

 The data [from the BSRN stations] are of primary importance in supporting the validation and confirmation of satellite and computer model estimates of these quantities.
 At a small number of stations (currently 74 in total, 58 active) in contrasting climatic zones, covering a latitude range from 80°N to 90°S, solar and atmospheric radiation is measured with instruments of the highest available accuracy and with high time resolution.

-All BSRN stations are required to meet the basic station requirements.
-A list of active, inactive, and candidate BSRN stations can be retrieved from the SolarStations station listing and are shown on the map below.
+A list of active, inactive, and candidate BSRN stations can be retrieved from the SolarStations.Org station catalog and are shown on the map below.

 Station requirements#